tendermint/tendermint/docs/guides/kotlin.md

 called kvstore, a (very) simple distributed BFT key-value store.
 The application (which should implementing the blockchain interface (ABCI)) will be written in Kotlin.

 This guide assumes that you are not new to JVM world.
-If you are new please please see [JVM Minimal Survival Guide](https://hadihariri.com/2013/12/29/jvm-minimal-survival-guide-for-the-dotnet-developer/#java-the-language-java-the-ecosystem-java-the-jvm) and [Gradle Docs](https://docs.gradle.org/current/userguide/userguide.html).
+If you are new please see [JVM Minimal Survival Guide](https://hadihariri.com/2013/12/29/jvm-minimal-survival-guide-for-the-dotnet-developer/#java-the-language-java-the-ecosystem-java-the-jvm) and [Gradle Docs](https://docs.gradle.org/current/userguide/userguide.html).

 ## Built-in app vs external app